spencertan/XVUtilities/README.md

 - Provide compile-time hashing for strings and Plain-Old-Data (POD) struct
 - Intends to set up and toggle between the scalar version for compile-time and SIMD variant for the runtime to increase efficiency.

+**Random**
+- Constexpr random version of Xoshiro256SS
+- With compile-time seed generator using source_location to generate new seed with XXH3

 **Helper Class**
 - Singleton helper class
 - UnCopyable helper class